molonc/cromwell-workflows/samtools-and-oneshots/fastq-to-ubam/readme.md

 Source GATK version of this workflow can be found at the [GATK GitHub repository](https://github.com/gatk-workflows/seq-format-conversion) for sequence conversion workflows.

+If your samples are paired reads in FASTQ format, use the paired-fastq-to-ubam.wdl.
+If you have multiple FASTQ pairs that require conversion, use the multi-paired-fastq-to-ubam.wdl for your convenience.

 ---

 **fastq-to-ubam.inputs.json:**